cintrathais/cintrathais/README.md

-<h1 align="center"> Olá, meu nome é Thais.
+<h1 align="center"> Hi, my name is Thais.
-  Bem Vindo ao meu GitHub! 👋</h1>
+ Welcome to my GitHub! 👋</h1>

- ⚡  Sou profissional e estudante de desenvolvimento front-end e back-end mas atualmente com ênfase no front-end.
-Aqui quero compartilhar meu aprendizado, projetos, e muito mais!
+ ⚡  I am a professional and student front-end developer and back-end but at the moment with emphasis on front-end.
+ Here i want to share my learning, projects, and much more!
+Follow me or contact on orthers networks below ⚡

 <div>
 <img src="./images/react1.png" width="100" style="margin-right: 15px" title="React"/>